RonakSurana-2001/DNS_MANAGER/README.md

 ## Note

-In order to upload data of domains these  parameters
+In order to upload data of domains these follow parameters
 ```http
 In CSV for example
 ```